List of The Legend of Zelda: Breath of the Wild and Tears of the Kingdom characters: Josha

 is a major supporting character who first appears in Tears of the Kingdom.
-She is voiced by Maya Tuttl in English.
+She is voiced by Maya Tuttle in English.
 She is a young Sheikah researcher who developed her knowledge by researching the Depths.
 She works alongside Purah and Robbie at Lookout Landing and has a passion for cave exploration.
 As the Head of Depths Research, Josha plays a critical role in sending Link into the Depths as part of the main quest, which leads him to unlock the Camera and the Hyrule Compendium.
 Due to being unable to go down to the Depths herself, she asks Link to find evidence of an ancient race that she believes can be found there.
 Returning to her at Lookout Landing begins a quest that sends Link into the Depths to follow a trail of statues that lead to an old mine.
 Josha's request eventually leads him to battle Master Kohga, which unlocks Autobuild, one of Link's main abilities.